LuizFelipeDosSantos/triviahack-client/README.md

 -  **Quiz Categories** As a user I can choose a quiz category and see list of quizzes created by user and friends
 -  **Quiz Level** As a user I can choose a level of difficulty
 -  **Play Quiz** As a user I can answer 10 questions for each quiz and gain a score
--  **Create Quiz** As a user I can create, edit and delete my own quizzes
+-  **My Quizzes** As a user I can create, edit and delete my own quizzes
 -  **Profile** As a user I can change my avatar, add friends and see leaderboard

 ## Backlog